sevenseacat/cinder/notes/fixes/1-missing-field-validation.md

 ## Fix

-### 1. Update Column Parser
+### 1. Update Column Parser ✅
-- Change `Map.get(slot, :key)` to `Map.get(slot, :field)` in `Cinder.Column.parse_column/2`
+- Changed `Map.get(slot, :key)` to `Map.get(slot, :field)` in `Cinder.Column.parse_column/2`
-- Add validation to ensure `field` attribute is present and non-empty
+- Added validation to ensure `field` attribute is present and non-empty
-- Provide helpful error message when field is missing
+- Provided helpful error message when field is missing

-### 2. Validation Rules
+### 2. Validation Rules ✅
 - Field attribute must be present
 - Field attribute must be a non-empty string
-- Error should be clear and actionable
+- Error is clear and actionable

-### 3. Error Message
+### 3. Error Message ✅
-When field is missing, show:
+When field is missing, shows:
 ```
 Cinder table column is missing required 'field' attribute.
 Use: <:col field="column_name" ...>
 ```

-### 4. Backward Compatibility
+### 4. Consistent Field Usage ✅
-- Check if this is a breaking change (likely yes, but fixing incorrect behavior)
-- Update any internal code that might still use `:key`
+- Column struct uses `field` attribute consistently throughout
+- All APIs (public and internal) now use `field` for consistency
+- No backward compatibility complexity - simplified to single `field` attribute

 ## Testing Plan